netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 **TODO** Terminology: path selection vs load distribution?

-## Load Distribution {#loaddist}
+## Load Distribution (Scheduling) {#loaddist}

 Load distribution algorithms are mainly useful for high bandwidth (HBW) scenarios.
-They halp distribution the transfer load efficiently over multiple path.
+Latency may still be relevant though, for example for high definition video streams.
+Scheduling halps distributing the transfer load efficiently over multiple path.

-.. many things

-Last not least there is a relation to receiver buffer sizes.
-The buffers are required to put packets back in order.
-The available buffer size puts a hard limit on how different tha latency/jitter on the different paths are and how much large packet loss can be allowed before a buffer overrun will degrade performance.
+However, sending data stream over multiple paths in parallel will usually result in packets arriving out of order at the receiver.
+This should be avoided because:

+* Packet reordering requires larger buffers on the receiver side which are used to put packets back in order.
+Latency, jitter and drop rate on different paths directly affect the required buffer size.
+* Head of line blocking (HOLB): the latency of the slowest packet determines the effective latency of the stream.
+This may be ignored for data transfers where latency is irrelevant.

+These problems can be mitigated, but it is difficult to do so for both problems at the same time.
+A simple way to mitigate these problem is to select multiple paths with similar latency.

+Another way to mitigate these problems is to schedule packets on different paths such that they are likely to arrive in (more or less) the correct order.
+Care should be taken to avoid requiring an equally large buffer on the sender side.

+**TODO** Check which existing algorithms do that.

+**TODO** Can we facilitate QUIC streams for this?

 # Applications {#apps}